Cost increased for all Northern New Mexico College students during 2022-23 school year

 Related

-Northern New Mexico College ranks among lowest for in-state tuition and fees in New Mexico in 2024
+Northern New Mexico College ranks among New Mexico public institutions with highest in-state tuition and fees in 2024

 In 2024, in-state students at Northern New Mexico College in Espanola faced college costs totaling $6,400, according to the latest disclosure from the National Center for Education Statistics.

-In 2024, in-state students at San Juan College in Farmington faced college costs totaling $1,910, according to the latest disclosure from the National Center for Education Statistics.
+In 2024, in-state students at Northern New Mexico College in Espanola faced total college costs of $6,400, according to the latest disclosure from the National Center for Education Statistics.

 Trending